sfiera/mactech/displays.rst

 Eventually displays became able to support multiple resolutions.
-The minimum resolution supported by such displays was 640×480, so the 13” sense code (grounding pin 4) became the baseline for multiple-resolution displays.
+The minimum resolution supported by such displays was 640×480, so the 13” sense code 110 (grounding pin 4) became the baseline for multiple-resolution displays.
 Older computers would detect multiple scan monitors as 640×480 displays.
-For larger resolutions, pins 7 and 10 were connected:
+For larger resolutions, pins 7 and 10 were
+connected:

 1. Directly for 14” (max 832×624) [#both]_
 2. With a diode from 7 to 10 for 17” (max 1024×768)
 3. With a diode from 10 to 7 for 21” (max 1152×870)

-These configurations are identified by a nine-bit sense code: three bits indicating which pins are grounded (always 110 in practice) plus a six bit Type-7 sense code.
+These configurations are identified by a 9-bit sense code ``110-ABCDEF``:

+* 110, indicating the basic sense code, which is 6 in binary
+* ABCDEF using the same method as Type-7 sense codes

 .. [#both] VGA adapters may handle this by connecting a diode in both directions.
 This is fine.
 It’s convenient when such adapters already